mlibrary/moku/DESIGN.md

 rbenv-aliases installed, the project will pin to 2.4.
 Otherwise, ensure that the shell and subshells will run in 2.4.x.

+When you create a PR, code climate will yell at you.
+Rubocop is built into the repo, and can be run with `bundle exec rubocop`.
+Try `--help`

+### Unit Tests

 `git clone, bundle install, bundle exec rspec`

-The tests should pass out of the box.
+The unit tests should pass out of the box.

+### Integration Tests

+The integration tests currently require that you can ssh to localhost without a password via ssh keypair.
+The ssh key should be stored in $HOME/.ssh/id\_rsa-fauxpaas.
+Simply symlinking any sshkey you've already set up should accomplish this.

 99% of the test run time is the integration tests, which are tagged as "integration".
 You can skip them by using rspec's tag feature, e.g. `--tag ~integration` will skip them, and just drop the tilde to only run the integration specs.